emcocode/Crud/README.md

 When the DB is running and accessible, please enter "npm start" into Git Bash (or similar).
 The application will the be available at: http://localhost:3000/

+Don´t forget to shut it down:
+- Run "docker-compose down"